 Scientific applications written in C, C++, and Fortran have embraced MPI since its inception and various attempts have been made over the years to establish this relationship for applications written in Java.
 However, only few implementations such as OpenMPI and FastMPJ are in active development with support for fast interconnect systems.
 OpenMPI in particular has recently introduced improvements to its Java binding to close the gap between Java and native performance.
-The kernel benchmarks we performed agree with this and depicts latest OpenMPI Java binding as the best among selected Java MPI implementations.

-Our aim of this effort has been to migrate existing C# based code to Java in hope of running on traditional HPC clusters while utilizing the rich programming environment of Java.
-The initial runs of DAVS show promising performance and we expect to complement this work by adding support for threads in near future.
+We performed MPI kernel benchmarks based on OMB algorithms and the results depicts latest OpenMPI Java binding as the best among selected Java MPI implementations.
+Also, they confirmed that OpenMPI Java performance on both Our aim of this effort has been to migrate existing C# based code to Java in hope of running on traditional HPC clusters while utilizing the rich programming environment of Java.
+The initial runs of DAVS and PWC show promising performance and speedup with over 2X improvement over C# version.
+We also noticed from PWC that MPI.NET and OpenMPI tends to perform similar in point to point operations as number of internode communications increases.